wso2/product-microgateway/k8s-artifacts/K8S-README.md

 - **Adapter** : The component configures the Router and the enforcer components dynamically during the runtime upon receiving an event for API creation or update.

 #### Architecture

-The following diagram illustrates how the WSO2 API Microgateway expose micro services using Open API definition as well as exposing APIs from [WSO2 API Manager](https://wso2.com/api-management/).
+The following diagram illustrates how the WSO2 API Microgateway expose micro services in kubernetes.

 ![Alt text](Architecture.png?raw=true "Title")